 So what was wrong with my assessment George Brett?
-What is wrong is I have merely presumed that it is possible for a player to get a hit every time they come to the plate.
-That is the objective after all, isn’t it?
+What is wrong is I have merely presumed that a player can get a hit every time they come to the plate.
+That is the objective, after all, isn’t it?
 But have I fully appreciated the constraints to reaching that objective?
 Is perfect hitting a realistic measure of George Brett’s batting performance?

-Near the start of this series I wrote a post called The Macrosociology Dilemma.
-I noted that structural-functionalist social theorists have a tendency to see society as an organism seeking equilibrium.
+Near the start of this series, I wrote a post called The Macrosociology Dilemma.
+I noted that structural-functionalist social theorists tend to see society as an organism seeking equilibrium.
 Change happens through gradual evolution.
 Conflict theorists tend to see society as an endless power struggle between competing factions, each trying to make their interpretation of the societal narrative prevail (by coercion if necessary.)
 I pointed out then that these are truly flipsides of the human condition in that, as God’s image bearers, we were created for (and are inclined to) an organic interrelatedness.
-But as fallen human beings we are in conflict, joining with others in efforts to make our interpretation of reality prevail.
-Revolutionary change may at times be needed.
-We are not all knowing, we are limited by our personal contexts, and we are each corrupt in our own minds.
+But as fallen human beings, we are in conflict, joining with others to make our interpretation of reality prevail.
+Revolutionary change may, at times, be needed.
+We are not all-knowing, our personal contexts limit us, and we are each corrupt in our own minds.
 How do we measure, in any given circumstance, what our situation is and what our response should be?
 At least three things.

-First, we have to have some vision of what our ideal outcome would be.
+First, we have to have some vision of our ideal outcome.
 In this case, we want a guy who gets a hit every time.

-Second, I think we compare present circumstances with past experience.
+Second, I think we compare present circumstances with past experiences.
 How does George Brett compare with other ballplayers of the past 100 years or so of baseball?
 Are there historical examples of substantially better performance?
-If we look, we learn that Brett was exceptiona1!
-From this we conclude that there must be something in the nature of the game (to date) that makes exceeding a .300 batting average prohibitive.
+If we look, we learn that Brett was exceptional!
+From this, we conclude that there must be something in the nature of the game (to date) that makes exceeding a .300 batting average prohibitive.

-As we move into discussing the prosperity system of Brian McLaren’s Everything Must Change, I envision market capitalism being in the seat next to McLaren as he boards an airplane.
-He has researched why seven out of ten times market capitalism has failed to get a hit.
+As we discuss the prosperity system of Brian McLaren’s Everything Must Change, I envision market capitalism sitting next to McLaren as he boards an airplane.
+He has researched why market capitalism has failed to get a hit seven out of ten times.
 If we look at his analysis, we will find much of it compelling.
 He will have correctly measured the shortcomings.
-So when he takes his seat should he grumble about his misfortune of being seated next to such a loser or should he be asking for an autograph?
+So when he takes his seat, should he grumble about his misfortune of being seated next to such a loser, or should he be asking for an autograph?
 That depends on how he answers questions two and three.

-I will tell you right now that not only does McLaren grumble but he stands up, points his finger, and condemns it.
-He then offers his answer to achieve perfect batting that is disconnected from the hard learned lessons of human history and from sound biblical anthropology.
+I will tell you right now that McLaren grumbles, stands up, points his finger, and condemns it.
+He then offers his answer to achieve perfect batting disconnected from the hard-learned lessons of human history and sound biblical anthropology.

 The Royals!
 As of this moment, the only remaining undefeated team of the 2008 season!